1. The materials are free.

 How can I know that something free is still high-quality?

-Districts deserve third-party quality assurance; in addition to our own processes, we submit our materials for review by nonprofit curriculum review site EdReports.org.
+Districts deserve third-party quality assurance; in addition to our own review processes, we submit all our materials for review by nonprofit curriculum review site EdReports.
 The EL Education curriculum has received top marks from EdReports as well as Tier 1 reviews from the state of Louisiana.
-Reviews of Illustrative Mathematics 6–8 Math are expected in late 2018.
+Reviews of Open Up Resources 6–8 Math gave it near-perfect marks, making it the highest-rated middle school series for mathematics and the only one to meet EdReports’ high expectations for standards alignment and usability.

 How much will we save when using free curriculum?